ayoleon/Java2-Labs/README.md

 - Database integration using JDBC with Microsoft Access, SQL query execution
 - Multi-class GUI design
 - Event-driven programming for real-world applications like a customer checkout system.
+- Basic networking concepts using Java sockets (ServerSocket, Socket)
+- Recursive programming and comparison with iterative solutions

 ## Course Progression
 These labs reflect a progression from foundational Java concepts to more advanced, real-world application development.
-Later labs build directly on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, and menu-based application structure.
+Later labs build directly on earlier ones, expanding functionality and introducing new programming paradigms such as graphical user interfaces, event-driven design, file input/output, menu-based application structure, algorithmic thinking through recursion, and basic networking concepts such as client-server communication.

 ---